Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: DISCUSSION

-Future directions for this work would, of course, include adjusting the method to account for missing data, which could improve the analysis conducted in this paper.
-Another important extension would be to the full longitudinal case, with repeated exposures, mediators, and confounders. \cite{shpitser2013counterfactual} gives the identifying functional for the analog to the $\mathcal{P}_{EMY}$-specific effect in this setting, but no estimation strategy exists as of yet.
-Finally, it is not uncommon for a mediator to be measured with error, which tends to induce bias as shown by \cite{vanderweele2012role}.
-It would be valuable to adapt the methods of \cite{tchetgen2012robust} for handling this problem to our setting.
-Alternatively, parametric approaches have been suggested \citep{valeri2014mediation} that could also potentially be adapted.
+Future directions for this work would include developing an alternative multiply-robust estimator that relaxes the reliance on correct specification of all three of the outcome, mediator, and $\mathbf{C_1}$ models.
+Additionally, it is not uncommon for a mediator to be measured with error, which tends to induce bias as shown by \cite{vanderweele2012role}.
+It would be valuable to adapt the methods of \cite{tchetgen2012robust} or \cite{valeri2014mediation} for handling this problem to our setting.
+Finally, the cross-world counterfactual independence assumptions \citep{robins2010alternative} required for point identification could be relaxed to instead obtain partial identification bounds, as has been done for the NIE \citep{robins2010alternative,tchetgen2014bounds,miles2015partial}.